Abhishek47ydv/Abhi-s/README.md

-# This is my firse Git repo.
+# This is my first Git repo.

 Hello everyone :-)
 This is my first Git repo.